This simple tutorial shows how to install HPLIP, HP Linux printer & scanner drivers, in Zorin OS 16, Elementary OS 6.

 Uninstall HPLIP:

-Also open the source folder in terminal (see 2.) in last step), you can run the uninstall script to remove HPLIP.
+Also open that source folder in terminal (right-clicking on folder and select ‘Open in Terminal’), you can run the uninstall script to remove HPLIP.
 It works for the driver installed either via the auto installer or manually compiled from source.

 sudo ./uninstall.py